dculibrk/bmvc-vaie/index.md

 ---
 {% include figure.html img="8.jpg" alt="VAIE banner" caption="" width="100%" %}

+<span style="color:red">Please note that we are still accepting demo proposals.
+See how to submit a proposal on the "Submission" page.</span>

 The [British Machine Vision Conference (BMVC)](https://bmvc2019.org/) is the British Machine Vision Association (BMVA) annual conference on machine vision, image processing, and pattern recognition.
 It is one of the major international conferences on computer vision and related areas held in the UK.
 With increasing popularity and quality, it has established itself as a prestigious event on the vision calendar.

 Global spending on AI technology is expected to reach $57 billion by 2021.
 An increase of 4.5 times over the funds invested in 2017, as diverse industries are investing aggressively in projects that utilize cognitive/AI software capabilities.
 Machine vision (visual AI) is expected to account for at least a quarter of that spending.